 Instructions

-- Start by cleaning and filleting the anchovies.
+- Clean and fillet the anchovies.
 Remove the heads, and then clean out the innards by scraping your thumb along the inside of the fish.
 Make sure to remove the spine.
-Rinse the fish in cold water and pat dry with paper towels. *In Spain, we often keep the spine in tact and eat it for the calcium and crunch.
-Feel free to do the same if your anchovies are small enough!
+Rinse the fish in cold water and pat dry with paper towels.

-- On a large plate, combine the flour and salt and mix with your hands.
-One at a time, roll the anchovies in the flour mixture, coating evenly on all sides.
+- Combine the flour and salt on a large plate, then roll the anchovies in the flour mixture one at a time, coating evenly on all sides.

-- Place a medium-sized skillet over medium heat and add olive oil to a depth of half an inch.
-Before the oil starts to smoke (when it starts to shine), start frying the anchovies a few at a time, being careful not to crowd them in the pan.
+- Fill a medium-sized skillet with half an inch of olive oil and place over medium heat.
+When the oil starts to shine, fry the anchovies a few at a time, being careful not to crowd them in the pan.
 Get them golden brown on each side, about 1 minute per side.

 - Remove from the oil with a slotted spoon and place on a plate lined with paper towels.

-- Season with a pinch of sea salt and serve hot, garnished with lemon wedges.
+- Season with sea salt to taste and serve hot, garnished with lemon wedges.

 Leave a Reply